 Entry and Insurance

 Depending on their country of origin, people wishing to enter the Federal Republic of Germany are subject to different entry requirements.
-Please inquire about visa regulations concerning your country of origin as soon as possible, however, at the latest after completing the online application at Mobility Online.
+Please inquire about the visa regulations applying to your country of origin as soon as possible, however, after completing the online application in the Mobility Online study abroad application portal at the latest.

 Entry